-Condors still fly, and the mountain ranges of the Andes show off their glorious majesty with brilliant sunsets filled with all the colors of the rainbow and a few more.
+Condors still fly, and the mountain ranges of the Andes show off their glorious majesty of brilliant sunsets bathed in colors of the rainbow, some of which have no name.

 If you can't climb but want the rush of the rarefied atmosphere and oxygen at 13,000 ft. above sea level, take the Teleferico cable car up Rucco Pichincha.
 If it's wild white water rafting you're looking for you'll get your bumps and lumps with the class IV Rapids of the Misahuallí River.